Schedule and Room Assignments

 Open Spots: 0

-Tweens take over as they collectively brainstorm and collaboratively write their own play.
-Find out what happens when tweens "act out" the unique characters and an original storyline they created.
-What happens when colorful characters have to escape?
-Will it be a cakewalk for our sherlocks to crack the code, unblock locks, and walk before the clock stops?
-Students will begin with improvisational games to get to know each other and to begin to brainstorm about their original play.
-Through group activities and guided discussion, the actors will decide on characters, conflict, and conclusion, and the story they want to tell.
-The script will be developed and customized for this class with the students' input.
+Kids take to the stage as they collaboratively write and perform their very own play with unique characters and an original storyline.
+When the sun goes down and the Sandman comes, dreams transform our characters and carry them away on an adventure in The Land of Nod!
+What weird and wacky escapades will take place in the dreamland that our young actors will create and perform?
+Students will begin with improvisational games to get to know each other and start to brainstorm about their original play.
+Through group activities and guided discussion, the student actors will decide on characters, conflict, and conclusion, and the story they want to tell.
+The script will be developed and customized for this class with input from the students.
 The class will learn the practical aspects of acting, as they work on script read-through, blocking, costume/prop design, and planning the show.
 Students will develop their own "actor's toolkit" of voice, body, and imagination in this creative process!
 Actors will grow in confidence and communication skills in preparation for a final sharing with parents on the final day of the quarter.
-Once the script is fully developed, it will be emailed to parents.
-Parents will be expected make sure their tweens memorize their script/lines/cues and assemble a simple make-at-home costume, ideally from clothing items and accessories they already own and a little creativity.
-Topics in this Series: Haunted House of Horrors (Quarter 1), Chaos in the Courtroom (Quarter 2), No Exit Escape Room (Quarter 3) and Rock Start Rivalry (Quarter 4).
+Once the script is fully developed with everyone's parts, about half-way through the quarter, it will be emailed to parents.
+Parents will be expected to help their children memorize their script/lines/cues and assemble a simple make-at-home costume, ideally from clothing items and accessories you already own and a little creativity.
+Note: Students who are emerging readers (not able to read at a 3rd/4th grade level) would be better suited to the Young Actor's Playhouse class, rather than this level.
+Topics in this Series: The Craziest Dream Ever (Quarter 1), Mix Up on Mars (Quarter 2), Super DUper New Superheroes (Quarter 3), Twisted Treasure Tale (Quarter 4).

 2:00 pm-2:55 pm